Mario Sammarco: Biography

-Voice & Recordings
+Voice & recordings

 Though Sammarco was only around 5'4" tall, Giacomo Lauri-Volpi calls his a "massive" and "accomplished" voice in a singer who "he knew how to declaim, with infallible intention and expression, and to captivate and move the audience where others merely look for applause."
 He also states that Sammarco was helped by his stature in the role of Rigoletto and that his conception of that character was different from the usual versions.

 Scott and Steane regard Sammarco's recordings as disappointing.
 According to them, the technical quality of his singing disappoints, the timbre of his voice sounds rough, has an inability to sing less than mezzo forte, and seems to have no concept of legato.
-While valid responses to the recordings as standalone documents, it is important to note that Steane was born after Sammarco retired, and Scott was born after Sammarco had died.
+While valid responses to the recordings as standalone documents, Steane was born after Sammarco retired, and Scott was born after Sammarco had died.
 Neither ever heard the baritone or his colleagues in live performance.

 However English critic Herman Klein, who saw and heard Sammarco numerous times at Covent Garden, states that his voice was one "of singular purity, breadth, and vibrant power, always in tune, well controlled, and capable of deep as well as varied expression."
 He also proclaims Sammarco was one of the two greatest Rigolettos of his time.

 Many of the numerous 78-rpm gramophone records that he made prior to World War I for the Fonotipia, Victor, Pathé and the His Master's Voice companies are now available on CD reissues from various labels.
 Of particular interest are his recording with the first Tosca, soprano Emma Carelli, complete with peals of laughter; as well as his own creator records of Gérard's aria from Andrea Chenier, Cascart's arias from Zazà, Raffaele's arias from I gioielli della Madonna, Worms's aria from Germania.